Summer 2015 (Kylie Minogue)

-Kylie Summer 2015 was the first festival tour by Australian recording artist Kylie Minogue.
+Summer 2015 was the first festival tour by Australian recording artist Kylie Minogue.
 The tour comprised six shows in Europe, commencing on 12 June in Aalborg, Denmark and finishing on 18 July in Gräfenhainichen, Germany.

 Background

-"Kylie Summer 2015" was a series of shows present by Kylie during the 2015 summer at the northern hemisphere.
+"Summer 2015" was a series of shows present by Kylie during the 2015 summer at the northern hemisphere.
 Was a reworked version of the previous tour, which included a revamped setlist with new songs, new costumes, and new screen visuals.
-To announces the tour,Kylie shared the poster on social media platforms including Twitter, Instagram and Facebook days before her first show.
+To announces the tour, Kylie shared the poster on social media platforms including Twitter, Instagram and Facebook days before her first show.

 Synopsis

 The show began with the video introduction of "Breathe", as used in the Kiss Me Once Tour.
 Minogue then appears on the same pair of lips from behind the dancers and sings "Better the Devil You Know".
 After this she goes on to sing "In My Arms" which was followed with a performance of the KylieX2008 and For You, For Me Tour version of "In Your Eyes".
 Minogue then quickly addressed the audience, and closed the first section with the Kiss Me Once Tour remix of "Wow".

 The Bauhaus Disco act commences with the same intro and remix of "Step Back in Time",used at the Kiss Me Once Tour, followed by the same remixes of "Spinning Around", "Your Disco Needs You" and "On a Night Like This", where Minogue wore a red sequined dress with matching boots, along with the collar and tie used for this section in the Kiss Me Once Tour.
 After this, Minogue went on to perform a cover of Kim Carnes' "Bette Davis Eyes" which was followed with performances of "Can't Get You Out of My Head" and "Slow".
 Minogue then took requests from the audience before singing the first verse and chorus of "I Should Be So Lucky" accompanied by a live drum beat.
 At Hyde Park, Minogue invited the audience to sing the whole song while she was carried round the audience on dancers' shoulders, before going on to sing "The Locomotion", and closing the section with "Kids".

 The Showgirl 2015 act starts and used the same version of "Get Outta My Way", but has a shortened intro; Minogue wore a gold jumpsuit with matching shoes.
 Minogue then went on to sing the Kiss Me Once Tour version of "Love at First Sight" before performing her 1992 version of Kool & Gang song "Celebration".
 Minogue then addressed the audience and closed the main body of the show with "All the Lovers".

 Minogue then performed a one-song encore of "Into the Blue" to close the show.
 This was the only song from Kiss Me Once featured in the set list.